The Famous Nyhavn Canal

 We have tours that covers the classic landmarks, but also tours that takes you to cool places, that even some locals don't know about.
 In other words - we're local experts and can show you things that you would never find yourself

 So if you want your time in Copenhagen to be special - spend an hour or two with us!

 Explore the Hidden Gems

-Around the harbor of Copenhagen, you’ll find everything from the best places to hang out, the best restaurants and breweries, the gen-modified mermaid and the well known Nyhavn canal.
+Around the harbor of Copenhagen, you’ll find the landmarks as Nyhavn and the parlament building but you'll also find everything from the best places to hang out, the best restaurants and breweries and the gen-modified mermaid.
 All these things and places are located in buildings that looks like nothing or at locations off the beaten track.
 Places that the tourist next to you most likely won’t go to.
 All these places we, in Hey Captain, call ‘Hidden Gems’.
 We love the Hidden Gems and therefore we’ve made a Hidden Gem tour where our mission is to show tourists these places.
 If you want to know more about our Hidden Gem tour, watch the video or go to our experiences to read more about it.